Solar panels absorb sun rays and convert them into electricity.

 Solar panels are available in watts, which varies between 5 to 200W.
 To calculate the charge created by them, calculate the wattage with hours of sunshine.

 For instance, if you have a 200W panel, then it can generate 1000W of water after consuming solar power for five hours.

 The solar system can quickly generate 1000W of charge in summers, but the problem arises in the winters.
 Plus, the intensity of the sunlight changes as the day progresses.
 The amount of the sun also depends upon the region.

 You can purchase caravan solar panels from online stores like Amazon.
 If you prefer to buy from a local shop, then pick a reputable outlet.
 Once delivered, it’s better to consult a professional for installation, especially if you are a new caravan owner.

-As we discussed, little research can distinguish a proud investment from wastage of money.
-So, check your power usage and invest on something that can be easy to use on camping trips.
+As we discussed, little research can distinguish a proud investment from a wastage of money.
+So, check your power usage and invest in something that can be easy to use on camping trips.